Fresh Whipped Cream

 2 T butter, melted, (omit for a vegan version)

-2 large apples, cored and chopped (no need to peel) (I used Gala, but really you can mix it up.)
+2 large apples, cored and chopped (no need to peel) (I used Gala, but really you can mix it up.) or use 3 cups of blueberries.

 Mix oats, baking powder, cinnamon, nutmeg and brown sugar.
 If you like things a bit sweeter, use the larger amount of brown sugar.